INTI-CMNB/KiDiff/README.md

 ## --diff_mode

 Selects the mechanism used to represent the differences:

 - **red_green** this is the default mode.
 Here we try to mimic the colored text mode diff tools.
-Things added to the *old* file are reprsented in green and things removed in red.
+Things added to the *old* file are represented in green and things removed in red.
 - **stats** in this mode all difference are represented in red.
-We compute the ammount of pixels that are different, you can use this value to determine if the changes are significant.
+We compute the amount of pixels that are different, you can use this value to determine if the changes are significant.
 See the `--fuzz` and `--threshold` options.

 ## --exclude